George Carse: Life

-In November 1904 he was elected as a Fellow of the Royal Society of Edinburgh, his main proposer being Professor George Chrystal.
+In November 1904, he was elected as a Fellow of the Royal Society of Edinburgh, his main proposer being Professor George Chrystal.

-During the First World War he had served in the Royal Arsenal, Woolwich.
+During the First World War, Carse served in the Royal Arsenal, Woolwich.

-He spent the majority of his working life lecturing in physics at the University of Edinburgh retiring in 1948.
+Carse spent the majority of his working life lecturing in physics at the University of Edinburg.
+He retired in 1948.
 He was an office bearer in several non-academic roles in the University, mainly concerning university finances.

-He served as the Vice President to the Royal Scottish Society of Arts, in 1935/36 and 1946/47, respectively.
+Carse served as the Vice President to the Royal Scottish Society of Arts, in 1935/36 and 1946/47, respectively.

 He died in Edinburgh on 20 August 1950.
 His RSE obituary was written by Arthur Melville Clark.